ivyroot/CDK-TYPESCRIPT-SERVERLESS-POSTGRESQL/README.md

 ## CDK / TYPESCRIPT / SERVERLESS / POSTGRESQL

-### There are many example CDK apps out there which demonstrate how to run code on AWS, this is one of them.
+**There are many example CDK apps out there which demonstrate how to run code on AWS, this is one of them.**

 This example stack implements three lambda functions which access a single PostgreSQL server instance running in RDS.
 The lambdas are for admin, read-write, and view-only usage.

-Finally, there is an API V2 gateway which exposes access to the view-only lambda function.
+There is also an API V2 gateway which exposes access to the view-only lambda function.

 This app is created as a devlog of my own progress in building serverless applications and is intended for educational use only.
 To get started, search for "YOUR_DATABASE_NAME" inside lib/aws-app-test-1-stack.ts.

 @ivyroot